trufflesuite/webinar-episode-01/steps.md

       at Context.it (test/simple_storage.js:14:57)
 ```

-> :exclamation: This type of error will be a common occurence and it's good to
+> :exclamation: This type of error will be a common occurrence and it's good to
 > start building our intuition about them.
 >
 > In the test file we ask truffle for SimpleStorage's deployed instance and